Webb photographs what may be the universe’s oldest galaxy

 ever observed.
 If its estimated redshift of 14 is confirmed with future observations, that would

-mean we’re seeing it as it was just 290 million years after the Bang”.
+mean we’re seeing it as it was just 290 million years after the Big Bang”.
 NASA/STScI/CEERS/TACC/S. Finkelstein/M. Bagley/Z. Levay

-In its largest image to date, the James Webb Telescope (JWST) showcases dazzling details of faraway supernovae and what is perhaps the earliest-known galaxy.
-The mosiac, released by the Cosmic Evolution Early Release Science Survey (CEERS), consists of 690 individual pictures, and at full resolution is a whopping 268MB.
+In its largest image to date, the James Webb Space Telescope (JWST) showcases dazzling of faraway supernovae and what is perhaps the earliest-known galaxy.
+The mosiac, released by the Evolution Early Release Science Survey (CEERS), consists of 690 individual pictures, and at full resolution is a whopping 268MB.
 The findings are the first in a two-part survey to be completed by the end of the year.

 Related: A stormy, iridescent Jupiter shines bright in Webb’s latest image